IBMStreams/streamsx.kafka/_docs/230-user_kafka_consumer_design.md

 #### ResetToInitialState
 The first time the operator was started, the initial offset that the KafkaConsumer client would begin reading from was stored in the JCP operator.
 When `resetToInitialState()` is called, the operator will retrieve this initial offset from the JCP and seek to this position.
 The operator will begin consumer records starting from this position.

+For details about the consistent region handling when operators are a group of consumers, read [this article](https://ibmstreams.github.io/streamsx.kafka/docs/user/ConsumerGroupConsistentRegion/).

 ### Input Ports